 - Check real-time updates on Hellenic Train’s website or at the station.

-- Consider an alternative route if you’re on a strict schedule—buses between Thessaloniki and Athens are often more reliable.
+- Consider an alternative route if you’re on a strict schedule.
+Buses between Thessaloniki and Athens are often more reliable.

-📌 Pro Athens Tip: Greek trains might be late, but ferries won’t wait.
+Pro Athens Tip: Greek trains might be late, but ferries won’t wait.
 If you’re catching a ferry from Piraeus to the islands, plan for extra time.

 Luggage Storage on Greek Trains

-Unlike European high-speed trains with spacious luggage compartments, Greek trains have limited storage space, so it’s best to plan accordingly.
-Overhead racks are designed for small carry-ons, making them unsuitable for larger suitcases.
 If you’re traveling with a bigger bag, you’ll need to use the designated luggage areas, but these can fill up quickly, especially on busy routes.
 When storage runs out, you might have to keep your suitcase near your seat or at the carriage entrance, which can be inconvenient, especially if the train is crowded.
 To avoid hassle, arrive early to secure a good spot, or consider packing light for easier handling.

 Pro Tips for Managing Luggage on Greek Trains